rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

     qos: 1
 ```
 {% endraw %}
-Note this uses the macro for the command topic and the input for the state topic.

 * Create a button in the HA GUI.
 Use the GUI editor, but here is the corresponding yaml:
 {% raw %}
 ``` yaml